// Code generated by "go test -run=Generate -write=all"; DO NOT EDIT.

 func isTyped( Type) bool {

-// Alias or Named types cannot denote untyped types,
+// Alias and named types cannot denote untyped types

-// thus we don't need to call Unalias or under
+// so there's no need to call Unalias or under, below.

 , := .(*Basic)